pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 Integrations give you full control over how HTTP requests are handled, and responses served, by an API Gateway route.
-If you want more flexibility than the earlier methods, to proxy HTTP requests, to integrate with AWS services other than Lambda Functions, or to mock your APIs, you can use an Integration Route simply by specifying the `target` property on your route.
+If you want more flexibility than the earlier methods, to proxy HTTP requests, to integrate with AWS services other than Lambda Functions, or to mock your APIs, you can use an Integration Route by specifying the `target` property on your route.

 An Integration Route is a route that will map an endpoint to a specified backend.
 The supported types are: